 An air handler contains the parts that move the air throughout your home, called the blower.
 It is typically located inside the home and runs with both the heating and cooling parts of your HVAC system.
 If you take a quick glance at an air handler, it might closely resemble a furnace.
-Air handlers can run with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s operating with.
+Air handlers can run with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s working with.

 Air handler vs Heat Pump

 Just like an air handler runs with an AC, an air handler works in tandem with your heat pump.
 Heat pumps are used to control your comfort by transferring heat, rather than creating it, and the air handler helps move all that heated or cooled air.

 Air handlers are not blowers.
 This confuses some of our customers, but it's not too hard to understand and we're happy to explain the difference.
 An air handler contains the blower, and several other parts in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Here’s what you ought to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s possible you won’t need one.
 However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace